 Fly Patterns for the Adventurous TyerFly Patterns for the Adventurous Tyer (4th edition)

-This book contains all of my best-known fresh water patterns.
+This book contains all of Jack's best-known fresh water patterns.
 The Sparrow, Gartside Pheasant Hopper, Soft Hackle Streamer, CPF and Firefly mayflies and caddis, the Gurgler (with 20 variations!), and many more unusual and innovative designs to challenge the tyer and to entice the fish.

 Original Salt Water Fly PatternsOriginal Salt Water Fly Patterns (4th edition)